pragathi916/SKIN_CANCER_DETECTION/README.md

 ---

-## ✅ How to Use
+## 📖 How to Use

-1. Open the Google Colab notebook
+1. Open the Colab notebook.
-2. Upload or select a test image
-3. Run the notebook cells step-by-step
-4. View:
-   - Predictions for each model
-   - Confusion matrix & evaluation metrics
-   - Final ensemble result
+2. Install necessary libraries.
+3. Download and Upload Kaggle API Token (Required for dataset):
+- Go to your Kaggle account.
+- Click on your profile picture → Account Settings.
+- Scroll down to the API section.
+- Click “Create New API Token”.
+- This will download a file named kaggle.json.
+4. Upload this file in the Colab notebook when prompted (used to authenticate Kaggle access and download the dataset).
+5. Once the dataset is downloaded and model is ready:
+6. Run each cell in order and Upload any test image of a skin lesion.

 ---